clojure-ts-mode

 Migrating to clojure-ts-mode

-If you are migrating to clojure-ts-mode
+If you are migrating to clojure-ts-mode note that clojure-mode is still

-After installing the package do the following.
+After installing the package do the following:

 - Check the value of

-and copy all relevant hooks toclojure-ts-mode-hook
+clojure-mode-hookand copy all relevant hooks toclojure-ts-mode-hook.

 (add-hook 'clojure-ts-mode-hook #'cider-mode)